 Spotting the signs of eating disorders in children and young people

-Be aware that eating disorders do not just occur in girls, more boys are getting eating disorders.
+"Be aware that eating disorders do not just occur in girls, more boys are getting eating disorders."

 The signs of an eating disorder in young children may appear different compared to young people.
-For instance, in children under 12 you may find:

 - Lack of weight gain or growth rather than weight loss.

 - They eat less, refuse to eat, or make excuses, such as, they no longer like certain foods, not hungry or complain of stomach-aches.